 Before any Model S Plaid or LRs were delivered, the feature text disappeared from the website, in June 2021.

 Around April 2022, Tesla began shipping the Model S and X with the tilting screen feature, but has not offered a retrofit option to prior owners.

 Tesla hasn’t stated why they elected to drop the feature.
 As the feature is rather minor it is not worth holding up sales.
 Here are our possible reasons it was dropped.

 - A supply issue – Perhaps Tesla had a problem sourcing the tilting motor or another related component.
-This appears to be the most likely issue as several owners have said the motors are missing.
-A retrofit may be possible.
+This appears to be the most likely issue as the motor is missing.

-- A design issue – it just didn’t work or work well.
-Perhaps it made too much noise, was too slow, the power electronics did not work, or it could not hold the display steady while driving.
+- A design issue –perhaps the first version just didn’t work or work well.
+Perhaps the motor made too much noise, was too slow, the power electronics did not work with it, or it could not hold the display steady while driving.
 I don’t think this is the case.

 - A glare issue – If the rear seat is folded down, and at night with a truck behind you, having the display tilted towards the driver might be blinding.
 As it could be a problem for all cars (i.e. non-Tesla) with a display, doubtful this is a concern enough to eliminate the feature.

 - A reliability issue – If the display moves each time you get into the car and again when you leave the car, it could easily require 8 motions per day, over 10 years.
 That amounts to about 30,000 motions.
 The mechanics and the cable must be able to handle that many repetitions.
 It could be the motor or design was not reliable enough to meet this criterion.
 Possible, but usually reliability is considered and tested long before it gets to production.

 The Display Mechanism